Our Partners

 It takes a village!
 We are proud to partner with other organizations - corporate, education, non-profit, and community - who are just as excited as we are about breaking down the cultural barriers in STEM education.
 What we do would not be possible without the support of our partners.

-Corporate Partners
+Corporate Partner

 In 2015, BTG established The DRANREF Foundation (TDF), a 501(c)3 non-profit organization, as its philanthropic arm and The Abacus Project is one of its signature programs.
 BTG is the The Abacus Project's main funding source.
 Together, through shared resources and volunteers, we've created educational programs that produce transformative results.

-Community Partners
+Past Community Partners

 The DC Collaborative, together with its members, advocates and advances equitable access to high-quality learning experiences in the arts and humanities for all students and teachers in DC public and public charter schools.
-The DRANREF Foundation is a member and The Abacus Project is a featured STEAM program with Professional Development for teachers.
+The DRANREF Foundation is a member and The Abacus Project was a featured STEAM program with Professional Development for teachers.

-Education Partners
+Past Education Partners

 The mission of the District of Columbia Public Schools is to ensure that every school guarantees students reach their full potential through rigorous and joyful learning experiences provided in a nurturing environment.
 In 2019, The Abacus Project introduced 145 students to the Japanese abacus and students participated in a DIY Abacus Making project.